-Qualification on Description Minimum Admission Requirements Qualification Programme Code AP Language of instruction Compulsory National Benchmark Test Minimum duration Campus BA BC137000 30 4 (50%) AL, QL 3 years BC BA QC137000 30 4 (50%) AL, QL 3 years QC
+Programme Description Minimum Admission Requirements

+Programme AP ENG NBT Minimum duration Campus

+ВА BC137000 30 4 (50%) AL, QL 3 years BC

+BA QC137000 30 4 (50%) AL, QL 3 years QC

-The Faculty of The Humanities makes provision for two options in the BA degree: Bachelor of Arts (General) and Bachelor of Arts specialising in Languages.
+The Faculty of the Humanities makes provision for two options in the BA degree: Bachelor of Arts (General) and Bachelor of Arts specialising in Languages.
 The main purpose of a BA degree is to open up students' choices of subjects and provide freedom to explore.
 A student will only make a final decision about their major at the end of the second year.
 During the registration and orientation week at the beginning of your first year, the programme directors will discuss the curriculum compositions with you and clear up any uncertainties.